cwi-dis/meec-ws/callforpapers.md

 ## How to Participate
 We invite position papers, posters, and demos (2-9 pages, including references) that describe/showcase emotion elicitation and/or capture methods.
 Submissions will be peer-reviewed by 2 peers, and selected on their potential to spark discussion.
 Submissions should be prepared according to the `ACM Master Article template` (single column) (see [CHI Publication Formats page](https://chi2021.acm.org/for-authors/chi-publication-formats){:target="\_blank"}) and submitted in PDF through [Easychair](https://easychair.org/conferences/?conf=meec2021){:target="\_blank"}.
 Accepted submissions will be made available on the workshop website.
-At least one author must register for the workshop and one day of the conference, with (TBD) special rates for remote attendance.
+At least one author must register for the workshop ($30) and one day of the conference ($100 for early ACM/SIGCHI member).
+See [CHI 2021 blog post on registration rates](https://chi2021.acm.org/information/4702.html) for details.

 [Submit [EasyChair]](https://easychair.org/conferences/?conf=meec2021){: .btn .btn--warning}{:target="\_blank"}